luyug/COIL/examples/c-coil/README.md

 # C-COIL
 C-COIL (working title) aims at improving vanilla COIL systems with improved model initialization.
 To learn more about COIL architecture, you can read [our paper](https://arxiv.org/abs/2104.07186) or take a look around this repo.

 C-COIL has zero added fine-tuninig/inference cost but only replaces the BERT initializer.
+(The initializer paper is currently under review; we will release model weights as soon as the review period ends.
+You can email us to request a private copy.)

 As of 7/27/2021, C-COIL retrieval system is the top run on MS-MARCO passage ranking leaderboard.
 | Date  | Submission Name |  Dev MRR@10 | Eval MRR@10  |